 The data is consistent.
 Email attacks against humans circumvent your network protections and you only need one employee to take the bait and your company is compromised.
 Not only do 7% of employees fall for phishing attacks and over 60% fall for spear phishing, you can also see from the Verizon data that a significant number of employees will get fooled a second time.
 This is why automated protection is so important.

 At Graphus, we support use of phishing training, tools like DMARC and SPF but we also recognize that these steps will still let large numbers of attacks bypass your defenses.
-This is where the Trust Graph implemented by Graphus provides an added layer of protection and ensures more than 99% of social engineering attacks will be stopped before an incident occurs.
+This is where the Trust Graph implemented by Graphus provides an added layer of protection and detects social engineering attacks before an incident occurs.
 To learn more about the Graphus solution of automated spear phishing protection, click the button below.